dotX-Automation/dua_qos/dua_qos_py/README.md

 Topics are divided into two categories, which correspond to the two main types of transmission in a ROS 2 network and to two distinct modules in the library:

-- **Data topics**, which are critical for the correct functioning of the system and are intended to be used for the transmission of data.
-They correspond to the `dua_qos` module.
+- **Reliable**, which are critical for the correct functioning of the system and are intended to be used for the transmission of data.
+They correspond to the `dua_qos_reliable` module.
-- **Visualization topics**, which are not critical at all and are only intended to be used for inspection purposes, by tools such as RViz 2.
-They correspond to the `dua_qos_visualization` module.
+- **Best-effort**, which are not critical at all and are only intended to be used for inspection purposes, *e.g.*, by external visualization tools such as RViz 2.
+They correspond to the `dua_qos_besteffort` module.

 The contents of each module are described below.
-Each getter takes an additional argument which is the *depth* of the QoS profile, *i.e.*, the maximum number of samples that can be stored in the history of the topic.
+Some getters take an additional argument which is the *depth* of the QoS profile with a `KeepLast` policy, *i.e.*, the maximum number of samples that can be stored in the history of the topic.
 This is useful to avoid memory leaks in case of a slow consumer, but it is not always necessary to set it to a value greater than 1.
-There are default values, which are suggested in most situations.
+There are default values, which are suggested in most situations. `datum` profiles always have a `KeepAll` policy, since an additional layer of buffering subject to drops or blocks is not required.

-### `dua_qos`
+### `dua_qos_reliable` and `dua_qos_besteffort`

-- `get_datum_qos`: Returns a QoS profile for a data topic that is critical for the correct functioning of the system, so reliable by default.
+- `get_datum_qos`: Returns a QoS profile for a data topic that is critical for the correct functioning of the system.
-- `get_command_qos`: Returns a QoS profile for a command topic that is critical for the correct functioning of the system, so reliable by default.
-- `get_scan_qos`: Returns a QoS profile for a spatial scan topic, *e.g.*, laser scan, pointcloud, or map, that must be reliable but with a low depth because of their potential size.
+- `get_scan_qos`: Returns a QoS profile for a spatial scan topic, *e.g.*, laser scan, pointcloud, or map, with a low depth because of their potential size.
-- `get_image_qos`: Returns a QoS profile for an image topic, *e.g.*, camera image; reliable transmission of large messages such as images is very bandwidth-intensive and could clog a DDS network over a lossy link (*i.e.*, WiFi), so use this with care.
+- `get_image_qos`: Returns a QoS profile for an image topic, *e.g.*, camera image, with a configurable depth; reliable transmission of large messages such as images is very bandwidth-intensive and could clog a DDS network over a lossy link (*i.e.*, WiFi), so use this with care.

-### `dua_qos_visualization`

-These getters all have a best-effort reliability policy, since visualization topics are not critical for the correct functioning of the system and their loss should not be a problem, whereas they should not take up too much bandwidth.

-- `get_datum_qos`: Returns a QoS profile for a data topic.
-- `get_command_qos`: Returns a QoS profile for a command topic.
-- `get_scan_qos`: Returns a QoS profile for a spatial scan topic, *e.g.*, laser scan, pointcloud, or map.
-- `get_image_qos`: Returns a QoS profile for an image topic, *e.g.*, camera image.

 ---